-South Lanarkshire College aspires to achieve more than the legislative requirements, and this is achieved by embedding equality within all activities of the College.
-This is reflected in our vision, mission and ethos and outlined within our Equality Mainstreaming Report.
+South Lanarkshire College aspires to achieve more than the legislative requirements.
+This is achieved by embedding equality within all activities of the College.
+This is reflected in our vision, mission and ethos and is outlined within our Equality Mainstreaming Report.

-The following specifically outlines information which details our equality work and can be found on the College website and portal: -
+The following specifically outlines information which details our equality work and can be found on the College website and portal:

 - Equality Mainstreaming Reports

 - Equality Outcomes and progress

 - Equal Pay Statement

 - Equality Mainstreaming Report Update

-- Access and Inclusion Policy Strategy
+- Access and Inclusion Strategy

 - Access and Inclusion Strategy Action Plan

 - Corporate Parenting Plan

+- British Sign Language Policy